Dr-Ivan/MyLittlePetProjects/README.md

 # MyLittlePetProjects
-Some intersting progamms I wrote in spare time
+Some intersting progamms I wrote in my spare time